-In Denmark, a wall spoke to the world, and the world spoke on the wall!
+In Denmark last year, a wall spoke to the world, and the world spoke on the wall!

 2000 wooden boards were used to create an interesting visual barrier, around a construction zone, in the center of the city.
 The purpose was to create an interactive pixel screen that could be personalized, by each member of the public, in an artistic way.

 I find profound wisdom in proverbs, sayings and quotes and marvel at the way they are so succinct in communicating messages to the reader.
 Mostly anonymous, they come to us from past generations and across cultures, and speak of the experiences of lives lived and lessons learned.
 Quotes like proverbs, can make us think more… Continue reading Proverbial Thursday -Proverbs from Around the World

 If you are anything like me, you tend to accumulate a lot of T-shirts.
 The ones made in China and Bangladesh, stretch out of shape oh so quickly.
 You can still wear them around the house, or as pyjamas, but there is still often too many.
 There is a way to use them up.
 Cut… Continue reading Upcycling a T-shirt into a Four Strand Plaited Belt